ofallzei/TABS-Arena/README.md

 ### Updating To The Latest Version

-1. Delete the old app folder and use the new extracted folder. ( deleting appdata folder will delete your saves ).
+1. Download the lateset version folder, extract it and then you can delete the older folder. ( deleting appdata folder will delete your saves ).

 Important: Read the latest release notes before updating.
 Some larger updates may delete, break, or corrupt older saved games.